List of New Year’s Resolutions for 2024

 This may be one of the most common new year’s resolution ideas…

 But, that doesn’t make it a bad one!

 2. Move more, sit less

-3. Make plans to explore & travel
+3. Make plans to take a mini adventure

 Whatever you do, just shake up your usual routine.

 There a lot of mores on this list of new year resolution ideas, huh?

 Well, that’s because the goal of personal development is to enrich our lives, so we have to add MORE to it!

 And volunteering time to help improve your community is one of the best ways to give back.
 After all, you can never go wrong with charity work.

 5. Send handwritten letters